 SDGs Cities Challenge

-What policy lessons can be drawn from the formal and informal responses to global health shocks in the urban context to build more inclusive and resilient cities?
+What policy lessons can be drawn from responses to global health shocks build inclusive and resilient cities?

 What powers do cities have to govern the inclusion of migrants and refugees?